 First, the offered product will have to be valuable to the customer.
 This concept, however trivial and obvious, sometimes tends to be forgotten.
-In the prospecting phase of the opportunities, that is the phase of the sales funnel necessary to verify if the lead generated is really a potential customer, some sellers, in fact, forget to evaluate this aspect in detail.
+In the prospecting phase of the opportunities, which is the phase of the sales funnel necessary to verify if the lead generated is really a potential customer.
+Some sellers, in fact, forget to evaluate this aspect in detail.

 Among the game-changing factors, which can confirm the profitability of a business idea and turn on negotiation with a potential customer, price is undoubtedly an element of great importance after usefulness.
 Of course, price takes a prominent place among the rational variables that impact purchase decisions.

 Once briefly described usefulness, price, and profit, the last aspect to consider is the adoption.
-With adoption, we mean the process of introduction of the purchased product into the purchaser company.
-Indeed, the product shall not have particular difficulties of introduction and implementation.
+With adoption, we mean the process of introducing the purchased product into the purchaser company.
+Indeed, the product shall not have particular difficulties in introduction and implementation.
 It will not have to create issues for the purchaser company, other than the critical problems structurally linked to every new product, which will be repaid over time thanks to the improvement made.

 Choosing the right target